What is it Like to Visit Tonga?(c) Tonga Ministry of Tourism

 What is it Like to Visit Tonga?(c) tongapocketguide.com

 If there’s only one thing you’ve heard about Tonga, it’s probably that you can swim with humpback whales.
 Needless to say, swimming with these majestic gentle giants is a life-changing experience, making you appreciate the amazing underwater world more than you can imagine.
 However, travellers also need to set their expectations right, knowing that whales are wild creatures and not every trip provides the “perfect swim”.
-That’s why it’s always worth booking at least a couple of days for whale swimming to not only increase your chances for an amazing experience but to also not pressure tour guides to chase whales.
-Plus, remember that whales are only in Tonga between June and October.
+That’s why it’s always worth booking at least a couple of days for whale swimming to not only increase your chances for an amazing experience but also not pressure tour guides to chase whales.
+Plus, remember that whales are only in Tonga between July and October.

 Learn more about the whales in The Guide to Whale Swimming in Tonga.